Lynelle Briggs AO

 Professor Michael Woods

-Mike Woods recently completed 16 years as Deputy Chairman of the Productivity Commission.
-During his period at the Commission he presided on over 20 national policy inquiries.
+Mike recently completed 16 years as Deputy Chairman of the Productivity Commission.
+During that period, he presided on over 20 national policy inquiries.
 His reports included Caring for Older Australians, Health Workforce, Science and Innovation, Drought Support, and a range of industry inquiries.
 Mike also led many research projects, including on deep and persistent disadvantage, social capital, structural adjustment and state owned enterprises.

 Prior to his time at the Commission, Mike was Under Treasurer for the ACT and a member of the national Heads of Treasuries during the economic reforms of the 1990s.
 Initially Mike held a range of senior appointments in the Commonwealth, ACT and Northern Territory public services.